What is Blockchain Technology? A Beginner’s Guide

 3.1.
 Decentralization

-Traditional databases are typically centralized, meaning they are managed by a single entity.
-In contrast, blockchain is decentralized, with no central authority controlling the network.
+Traditional databases rely on a single entity for management, whereas blockchain distributes control across a decentralized network with no central authority.
 Every participant (node) has a copy of the entire blockchain, making it more resilient to attacks and failures.

 3.2.
 Transparency